9_Rendering 3D Scenes

 GL.glEnable(GL.GL_MULTISAMPLE)

-GL.glClearColor(*clear_color, 1) # unpack clear_color to pass its values separately
+# unpack the values of clear_color to pass in separately

 # clear buffers